Air Brake Chambers Explained

 Rear Spring Brake Air Chamber

 The rear brake air chamber is more complicated because it serves two purposes.
 One part of this dual chamber is called the spring brake chamber and the other part is called the service brake chamber.
-The service brake chamber is what activates when you step on the tractor brake pedal.
+The service brake chamber is what activates when you step on the brake pedal.
 The spring brake chamber is what is charged to release the spring brakes.
 These diagrams below are courtesy of Neway Anchorlok International.

 Spring Brake Chamber